Web Service

 Feature services are useful for geospatial analysis.
 For example, a client application used to calculate the most efficient route between points in a city utilizing real-time traffic information would require a representation of the streets as features described by attributes.

-• Web Map Service (WMS): Web map services provide a georeferenced map image within a geographic bounding box; they typically provide georeferenced rasters of vector-based features.
+Owing to the large amount of data associated with WFS, these web services tend to require fast Internet connections. - Web Map Service (WMS): Web map services provide a georeferenced map image within a geographic bounding box; they typically provide georeferenced rasters of vector-based features.
 Web map services are most useful for visual exploration of geographic relationships.

 Web map services respond to getMap requests by returning an image file (typically *.tif, *.jpg, *.bmp or *.png) for the requested area.
 GetMap requests specify the geographic area of the bounding box and the map that is desired; a variety of other parameters allow control over image size, map projection, and other details.